Gift Ideas for People Who Are Blind or Visually Impaired

 - Read these tips before talking to Alexa.
 Since smart speakers are voice-controlled, they make a great gift for someone who is blind or low vision.

 - Amazon has solar chargers that range from $25 to $65 and work with iPhone, iPad, Android, and Samsung devices.
 Peer advisor Trina said her husband liked the Ruipu charger the best.
 This high capacity battery can be charged in multiple ways—by sunlight, USB cable from a computer, any indoor bright lamp, or through a wall adapter.
 This device is slightly larger than an iPhone, and it stores enough energy to charge a smartphone seven times or a tablet four times before needing to recharge.
 You can find this product and similar devices on Amazon.

-- Give the gift of time with homemade coupons for assisting a loved one with transportation, paperwork, home chores or repairs, or safety modifications to reduce fall risks.
+- Give the gift of time — with homemade coupons assisting someone who is blind or low vision with transportation, paperwork, home chores or repairs, or safety modifications to reduce fall risks.
 This is a great gift from the grandkids!

 - For the person who has it all, how about a massage, facial, manicure, pedicure, or a donation to a favorite charity.